aicacia/p2p/README.md

-Servers create a long running websocket from a unique id and a password that listens for clients, once a client is authenticated you can send any data between your server and the client this socket should be used to create a WebRTC connection between the peers and then this socket should be dropped on the clients end, now we have to peers connected peer to peer no middleman. see [Example](example/index.js)
+Servers create a long running websocket from a unique id and a password that listens for clients, once a client is authenticated you can send any data between your server and the client this socket should be used to create a WebRTC connection between the peers and then this socket should be dropped on the clients end, now we have two peers connected peer to peer no middleman. see [Example](example/index.js)

 ## Helm